-New regulations came into force on September 2018.
-We don’t know exactly what this means for us at the moment, but it will have implications for content on Blackboard.
+New regulations came into force in September 2018.
+We don’t know exactly what this means for us at the moment, but it does have implications for content on Blackboard, which will need to be in an accessible format.
 We will add any updates and guidance to this page as soon as they become available.

 Guidance on Gov.uk website